artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

 The full ARTIK cloud services API specification can be found at https://developer.artik.cloud/documentation/api-reference/

-Peek into advanced sample applications at https://developer.artik.cloud/documentation/tutorials/code-samples/
+Check out advanced sample applications at https://developer.artik.cloud/documentation/tutorials/code-samples/

 To create and manage your services and devices on ARTIK cloud services, visit the Developer Dashboard at https://developer.artik.cloud